Juan Bautista Alvarado

-Juan Bautista Valentín Alvarado y Vallejo (February 14, 1809 – July 13, 1882) usually known as Juan Bautista Alvarado, was a Californio politician who served as governor of Alta California from 1837 to 1842.
-Prior to his term as governor, Alvarado briefly led a movement for independence of Alta California from 1836 to 1837, in which he successfully deposed interim governor Nicolás Gutiérrez, declared independence, and created a new flag and constitution, before negotiating an agreement with the Mexican government resulting in his recognition as governor and the end of the independence movement.
+Juan Bautista Valentín Alvarado y Vallejo (14 February 1809 – 13 July 1882) usually known as Juan Bautista Alvarado (/es/ huan-bau-tis-ta-al-ba-ra-do), was a Californio ranchero and politician who was the longest-serving governor of California’s Mexican era.
+A native of Monterey and a member of the Diputación de Alta California, he came to power in November 1836 at the head of the Plan of Monterey, which deposed Governor Nicolás Gutiérrez, suspended relations with Mexico City and demanded the restoration of the federal constitution of 1824.
+The south treated the plan as a northern aggression and contested the office.
+During that contest, Alvarado swore the centralist Siete Leyes and assumed governorship ad interim.
+Later confirmed by the central government, he held the office until 1842.

+He was later commissioned a colonel in the Mexican Army's auxiliarie militia and elected a deputy to Congress, though he never took his seat.
+In the Mexican–American War he served as second-in-command to long time ally José Castro, the region's comandante general.
+He was captured, paroled and after the end of the war, declined office under the new government, spending his last years as a private citizen on Rancho San Pablo.

 Early years

 Alvarado was born in Monterey, Alta California, to Jose Francisco Alvarado and María Josefa Vallejo.
 His grandfather Juan Bautista Alvarado accompanied Gaspar de Portolá as an enlisted man in the Spanish Army in 1769.
 His father died a few months after his birth and his mother remarried three years later, leaving Juan Bautista in the care of his grandparents on the Vallejo side, where he and Mariano Guadalupe Vallejo grew up together.
 They were both taught by William Edward Petty Hartnell, an English merchant living in Monterey.

 In 1827, eighteen-year-old Alvarado was hired as secretary to the Diputación de Alta California (legislature).
 In 1829 he was briefly arrested along with Vallejo and José Castro by soldiers involved in the military revolt led by Joaquín Solis.
 In 1831 he built a house in Monterey for his mistress, Juliana Francisca Ramona y Castillo, whom he called "Raymunda", to live in.
 It's possible the home was for her sister, Maria Reymunda Castillo.
-Over the years, the pair had at least two illegitimate daughters whom he recognized (Estefana del Rosario (born 1834), and Maria Francisca de la Asencion (born 1836).
+Over the years, the pair had at least two illegitimate daughters whom he recognized: Estefana del Rosario (born 1834) and Maria Francisca de la Asencion (born 1836).
 They may have had several more that he did not recognize, but they never married.
 During this period Alvarado began drinking heavily.